Ohio: 21st century

-Ohio's economy has undergone significant change in the 21st century, as the trend of deindustrialization has greatly impacted the American Midwest and the Rust Belt.
-Manufacturing in the Midwest experienced a stark decline during the early 21st century, a trend that greatly impacted Ohio.
+The trend of deindustrialization has continued to impact the state's economy and others within the Rust Belt region in the 21st century.
+Manufacturing in the Midwestern United States experienced a stark decline during the first quarter of the century, a trend that greatly impacted Ohio.
 From 1990 to 2019, it lost over 300,000 manufacturing jobs, but added over 1,000,000 non-manufacturing jobs.
 Coinciding with this decline, Ohio has seen a large decline in union membership: 17.4% of Ohioan workers were union members in 2000, while 12.8% were union members in 2022.

-In the wake of these economic changes, Ohio's state government has looked to promoting new industries to offset manufacturing losses, such as the production of solar energy and electric vehicles.
-One major program the state government launched was the "Third Frontier" program, created during the governorship of Bob Taft, which aimed to increase investment in Ohio and boost its technology sector.
-As of 2010, the Ohio Department of Development attributes the creation of 9,500 jobs to this program, with an average salary of $65,000, while having a $6.6 billion economic impact with a return on investment of 9:1.
-In 2010 the state won the International Economic Development Council's Excellence in Economic Development Award, celebrated as a national model of success.

-Ohio's economy was also heavily afflicted by the Great Recession, as the state's unemployment rate rose from 5.6% in the first two months of 2008 up to a peak of 11.1% in December 2009 and January 2010.
+In the wake of these economic changes, the state government moved to promote new industries to offset manufacturing losses, such as the production of solar energy and electric vehicles.
+In 2002, Governor Bob Taft launched the "Third Frontier" program, which aimed to increase investment in Ohio and boost its technology sector.
+Much of northern Ohio was subject to the Northeast blackout of 2003, which was traced back to a FirstEnergy generating plant that went offline in Eastlake, Ohio.
+Ohio's economy was heavily afflicted by the Great Recession, as the state's unemployment rate rose from 5.6% in the first two months of 2008 up to a peak of 11.1% in December 2009 and January 2010.
 It took until August 2014 for the unemployment rate to return to 5.6%.
-From December 2007 to September 2010, Ohio lost 376,500 jobs.
-In 2009, Ohio had 89,053 foreclosures filings, a then-record for the state.
-The median household income dropped 7% from 2006–07 to 2008–09, and the poverty rate ballooned to 13.5% by 2009.
-By 2015, Ohio gross domestic product was $608.1 billion, the seventh-largest economy among the 50 states.
-In 2015, Ohio's total GDP accounted for 3.4% of U.S. GDP and 0.8% of world GDP.

-Politically, Ohio has been long regarded as a swing state, but the success of many Republican candidates in Ohio since the late 2000s has led many to question whether Ohio remains an electoral battleground.

-On March 9, 2020, the COVID-19 pandemic reached Ohio, with three cases reported.
-As of February 2023, over 41,600 Ohioans have died from COVID-19.
-Ohio's economy was also heavily impacted by the pandemic, as the state saw large job losses in 2020, as well as large amounts of subsequent stimulus spending.
+Politically, Ohio had been long regarded as a swing state, but the success of many Republican candidates in Ohio since the late 2000s has led many to question whether Ohio remains an electoral battleground.
+On March 9, 2020, the COVID-19 pandemic reached Ohio, which resulted in millions of cases.
+Ohio's economy was also impacted by the pandemic, as the state saw large job losses in 2020, as well as large amounts of subsequent stimulus spending.
+In 2023, the Hopewell Ceremonial Earthworks sites, which preserve monumental earthworks constructed by the Hopewell tradition between approximately 1 and 400 AD, were designated as a World Heritage Site by UNESCO.